department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2023-03-Initial-Decisions/research-plan.md

 - How long have you been using VA.gov?
 - Do you interact with the VA in other ways – in person, on the phone?
 - Do you currently have a claim in progress on VA.gov?
 (They should.)
-- How long ago did you file this claim?
+- About how long ago did you file this claim?

 Part 2: Login in to VA.gov
 - [Navigating to CST] Tell me what you see here.